bazelbuild/bazelisk/README.md

 # Bisect between two commits on the main branch (or branches with `release-` prefix) of the Bazel GitHub repository.
 bazelisk --bisect=<good commit hash>..<bad commit hash> test //foo:bar_test

+# Bisect between 6.0.0 and Bazel at HEAD to find the first commit that *fixes* the build.
+bazelisk --bisect=~6.0.0..HEAD test //foo:bar_test
 ```

 Note that, Bazelisk uses prebuilt Bazel binaries at commits on the main and release branches, therefore you cannot bisect your local commits.